-204 Intermediate Spanish II
+204 Intermediate Spanish II 3 credit hours

 Offered spring semester.
 Three hours lecture, discussion, and drill a week.

 A continuation of Spanish 203, involving the writing of short papers.
 Students with prior knowledge of conversational Spanish and beginning reading level of Spanish, and/or three to four years of high school Spanish will find this course an appropriate level.